 While the Kallang Riverside Park is a great outdoors option, the Singapore Sports Hub complex itself makes for a great semi-indoor one.
 For runners, head to the elevated 100Plus Promenade, a public sheltered area that encircles the entire National Stadium.
 You may be making loops, but you get views of the city while being able to do so rain or shine.
 Just don’t come during an event day, where you’ll likely tire just from bumping into concert goers and their placards.

-Take things up a notch with the 9km-long Southern Ridges trail, which covers Mount Faber Park, Telok Blangah Hill Park, Hort Park, Kent Ridge Park, Labrador Park and even the iconic Henderson Waves bridge.
+Take things up a notch with the 9km-long Southern Ridges trail, which covers Mount Faber Park, Telok Blangah Hill Park (make a pitstop at heritage site The Alkaff Mansion), Hort Park, Kent Ridge Park, Labrador Park and even the iconic Henderson Waves bridge.
 Expect lots of steep slopes that will make your calves and quads cry out for mercy—definitely not for the faint of heart.
-However, you'll get to observe loads of flora and fauna along the way (plus some great views across to Sentosa), if that's any consolation.
+However, you’ll get to observe loads of flora and fauna along the way (plus some great views across to Sentosa), if that’s any consolation.